-Prince Harry & Meghan Markle Fallout After Witholding Baby Archie Birth Announcement By Seven Hours
+Prince Harry & Meghan Markle May Face Fallout After Witholding Baby Archie Birth Announcement By Seven Hours

 This afternoon, His Royal Highness The Duke of Sussex shared the news of the arrival of his and the Duchess’ first born child.
 Their son was born early morning on the 6th of May, 2019 and weighs 7lbs and 3oz.
 Their Royal Highnesses thank you for your support and kindness during this exceptionally joyful time in their lives as they welcome their baby boy.

-Express reported that Markle was believed to have given birth at the Portland Hospital in London.
+The Daily Express reported that Markle was believed to have given birth at the Portland Hospital in London.

-Prince Harry and Meghan Markle will celebrate their first anniversary on May 19.
+Prince Harry and Meghan Markle will celebrate their first wedding anniversary on May 19.